awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

 ## Step 3\.2: Read an Item<a name="GettingStarted.Js.03.02"></a>

-In the previous program, you added the following item to the table:
+In the previous program, you added the following item to the table.

 ```
 {